KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mmpm by Bee-Mar](https://github.com/Bee-Mar/mmpm)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Repository name and main js file name is not the same.
-2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
+3. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-mmpm by Bee-Mar](https://github.com/Bee-Mar/MMM-mmpm)